phalcon/documentation/docs/api/phalcon_filter.md

 /**
  * @var string|null
  */
-protected template = File :field does not have the exact :size file size;
+protected $template = File :field does not have the exact :size file size;

 ```